Data classification and labeling in the Office 365 dev/test environment

-The Azure Information Protection client allows you to classify a document before you upload it to a SharePoint Online folder in Office 365.
+The Azure Information Protection client lets you classify a document before you upload it to a SharePoint Online folder in Office 365.
 With the instructions in this article, you install the Azure Information Protection client and demonstrate data classification.
 For more information, see Azure Information Protection.

-Click here for a visual map to all the articles in the One Microsoft Cloud Test Lab Guide stack.
+Click here for a visual map to all the articles in the Office 365 Test Lab Guide stack.

 Phase 1: Build out your Office 365 dev/test environment